 MED CU: Talent places solution in beaker with magnetic stirrer, then turns on the stirrer.

-MED: Talent sets volume on pipetteman, then aliquots solution into reaction tubes.
+MED_OS: Talent sets volume on pipetteman, then aliquots solution into reaction tubes.

 Next, cut Whatman paper into pieces smaller than the width of the bird’s beak.
 The piece should be long enough to enable sample collection without the forceps being inserted into the beak of the bird.